ubunatic/clamshell/docs/development.md

 - Before committing, run `./clamshell.sh install` and then `clamshell COMMAND` to test again
 - Run `clamshell selftest` and `make test` regularly

-## Circut Breakers
+## Circuit Breakers
 The MacOS LaunchAgent will run `clamshell daemon`, which tries to put the system to sleep continuously.
 If Apple changes how MacOS works in a very unexpected way, this may prevent the user from interacting with the system.

-Therefore `clamshell daemon` excercises two *circut breakers* to allow for stopping the daemon.
+Therefore `clamshell daemon` excercises two *circuit breakers* to allow for stopping the daemon.

-These circut breakers must be tested regularly!
+These circuit breakers must be tested regularly!

-## Circut Breaker 1: Idle Timeout
+## Circuit Breaker 1: Idle Timeout
 1. Run `clamshell idle` to check if the idle timeout is working
 2. Run `clamshell load` and enter clamshell mode (close the lid) and wait 30 Seconds.
 3. Press a key and start moving the mouse every 2 Seconds (keep the lid closed)